garrettw/vitals/README.md

 ```
 What happened here?
 The `item-size()` function spits out a measurement that accounts for gutter width.
-For a standard push-left grid, you'll at least want to set `margin-left` to the
+For a standard push-left grid a la [Bourbon Neat 2.0](http://neat.bourbon.io/), you'll
+at least want to set `margin-left` to the gutter size.
+I also set `margin-bottom`
-gutter size.
-I also set `margin-bottom` so that vertical spacing is the same.
+so that vertical spacing is the same. `$item-gutter` is an included variable that
-`$item-gutter` is an included variable that is used by `item-size()` as the default
+is used by `item-size()` as the default gutter size if one isn't specified.
+It is
-gutter size if one isn't specified.
-It is set to `0.625rem`, which is usually `10px`.
+set to `0.625rem`, which is usually `10px`.

 If you don't want a gutter, that's fine too.
 ```scss